 * Marwyn in exclusive discussions with France's Lafuma

-* High-end boot maker Le Chameau had sales of 24 mln euros
+* High-end boot maker Le Chameau had sales of 24 mln euros in 2011

 * Marwyn hopes to seal a deal within six weeks